manisha06github/8-Week-SQL-Challenge/Case Study #2/Solution.md

 | maxpizza_delivered |
 |--------------------|
 |         3          |
+Maximum 3 pizzas were delivered in a single order.

 ### 7. For each customer, how many delivered pizzas had at least 1 change and how many had no changes?
 ````sql